-Is Google AdWords right for your business?
-Here we will explore the pros and cons of AdWords.
+Is Google Ads right for your business?
+Here we will explore the pros and cons of it.

-AdWords is Google’s paid advertising (PPC) product.
+Google Ads is Google’s paid advertising (PPC) product.
 You know those little ads that you see at the top and bottom of the search results?
-Yep, those are AdWords ads.
+Yep, those are Google Ads.
 Whether you like them or not, or whether you click on them or not (I know several people who refuse to!), the fact remains that they are (or can be) hugely successful in driving traffic.

-Adverts appear when someone types a search query, in this case “iPad Pro” into Google.
-Companies advertising will bid for keywords related to their particular business.
+Adverts appear when someone types a search query, in this case, “iPad Pro” into Google.
+The companies advertising will bid for keywords related to their particular business.
 Within a fraction of a second, Google enters thousands of keywords and ads into an “auction” to determine which of them are most relevant to the search query, and the “winning ads” are what is served up at the top of the results.

 So, without further ado, I present:

-AdWords ads can be really helpful if you’re looking to drive traffic to your site quickly.
+Google Ads can be really helpful if you’re looking to drive traffic to your site quickly.
 SEO can take weeks, sometimes months to take effect.
-AdWords is instant.
+Google Ads is instant.

-You can be up and running on AdWords in a very short space of time.
-While there is a lot more to AdWords than just campaigns, ad groups, keywords and ads, these are the building blocks.
+You can be up and running on Google Ads in a very short space of time.
+While there is a lot more to Google Ads than just campaigns, ad groups, keywords and ads, these are the building blocks.
 And you can set them up very quickly.
-Do a bit of keyword research, decide on your budget, set up a campaign and a few ad groups, write some killer ad copy, and away you go!
+Do a bit of keyword research, decide on your budget, set up a campaign and a few ad groups then write some killer ad copy, and away you go!
 Your ads will appear as soon as they’ve been approved, which could be instantaneous.